pandas-dev/pandas/doc/source/user_guide/io.rst

   returned.
 If ``False``, then these "bad lines" will dropped from the ``DataFrame`` that is returned.
-See :ref:`bad lines <io.bad_lines>` below. warn_bad_lines : boolean, default ``True``
+See :ref:`bad lines <io.bad_lines>` below.

+  .. deprecated:: 1.3
+     The ``on_bad_lines`` parameter takes precedence over this parameter when specified and should be used instead to specify behavior upon encountering a bad line instead. warn_bad_lines : boolean, default ``True``
   If error_bad_lines is ``False``, and warn_bad_lines is ``True``, a warning for each "bad line" will be output.

+  .. deprecated:: 1.3
+     The ``on_bad_lines`` parameter takes precedence over this parameter when specified and should be used instead to specify behavior upon encountering a bad line instead. on_bad_lines : {{``None``, 'error', 'warn', 'skip'}}, default ``None`` Specifies what to do upon encountering a bad line (a line with too many fields).
+    The default value of None will defer to ``error_bad_lines`` and ``warn_bad_lines``.
+    Specifying 'error' will cause an exception to be raised.
+Otherwise, the "bad lines" will be dropped from the DataFrame, with a warning raised if 'warn' is specified.
+    This parameter takes precedence over parameters ``error_bad_lines`` and ``warn_bad_lines`` if specified.

+    .. versionadded:: 1.3

 .. _io.dtypes: